mhprodhan/pyinnovativetrend/README.md

 'output_dir' : './'              # Directory of output file where graph is to be saved.</br>
 'output_name' : 'outputfig.png'  # Name of the graph or illustration.</br>
 'dpi' : 300                      # Dot per inch (dpi) of the graph or illustration.</br>
+'row' : -                        # Row number of the subplots.
+If not provided, will be calculated automatically.
+(Available only for multiple analysis) </br>
+'colm': -                        # column number of the subplots.
+If not provided, will be calculated automatically.
+(Available only for multiple analysis) </br>